Stirling Albion’s commitment…

 There are spaces for wheelchairs in front of the seated spectator areas in the Home (West) stand and the Away (East) Stand.
 Access from the car parking areas is step-free to the accommodation areas.
 Access to disabled toilet facilities and snack bar serveries is also step-free.
 The Stirling Albion shop located adjacent to the Forthbank Leisure Centre Reception Area is step-free.

-As indicated above, we require at least 48 hours notice of a wheelchair user and their carer needing access at no charge.
 The Club can be emailed at email@example.com or by telephone at 01786 450399.
 Please advise name of wheelchair user and carer, make and colour of vehicle and its registration number and whether parking space is being sought in the home or away car park.

 We aim to reserve space for the vehicle and to alert our stewards to conduct arrivals through the disabled access doors in the home and away stands as appropriate.

 Please note that as parking spaces are at a premium, we cannot accept parking reservations for more than one game at a time.
 Parking spaces will be allotted on a first come-first served basis.